The value of marketing training today

 Marketing recruitment surged in the months after the Brexit referendum, and over 60% of marketing employers polled in the Hays and CIM survey are planning to hire this year.
 This is because, in times of uncertainty, marketing plays a fundamental role in securing long-term business profitability.
 Training will be needed to keep employees engaged, to keep your business current and guide your strategy through uncertain times.
 The time for training is now, and employers cannot afford to sit back, because employees are more than prepared to enhance their own learning.

 Take charge of your own learning this year.
 CIM’s virtual training courses, covering a wide range of topics, are designed to give you the skills you need to enhance your career.
-Book your place this January for an exclusive 15% discount, and you can double that if you’re a CIM member.
+If you are a CIM member, you can bag a 15% discount at the checkout!